MoyPay/moypay-indexer/README.md

 ![Ponder Logo](./public/logo-ponder.png)

-A sophisticated blockchain indexing system built with [Ponder](https://ponder.sh) that tracks real-time salary streaming and DeFi yield farming for organizations on the Etherlink testnet.
+A sophisticated blockchain indexing system built with [Ponder](https://ponder.sh) that tracks real-time salary streaming and DeFi yield farming for organizations on the Core testnet.
 This indexer provides comprehensive tracking of payroll operations, employee management, and automated earning protocols.

 ## 🚀 Features